LanceWang12/Pytorch-tool/readme.md

 )
 ```

 ### First, user should <font color=#FF0000>turn the data from ndarray to torch.tensor</font>.
-Second, use the member function of trainer - *compile* (However pytorch is a dynamic module; I just mimic the style of Keras) to set optimizer, loss function and metrics.
+Second, use the member function of trainer - *compile* (However, pytorch is a dynamic module; I just mimic the style of Keras) to set optimizer, loss function and metrics.
 Finally, just fit the model.

 ### After training, model.fit will return the history.
 It is a dictionary like below: